presidentbeef/brakeman-site/source/docs/faq/index.markdown

 ### Brakeman is reporting parsing errors, but my app runs fine.
 What's going on?

-Brakeman relies on [ruby\_parser](https://github.com/seattlerb/ruby_parser) for parsing Ruby code.
-Support for Ruby 1.9 syntax is still in development, so Brakeman cannot handle all the new 1.9 syntax changes.
-Unfortunately, the next version of ruby\_parser (3.0) makes some large, incompatible changes which will also require major changes in Brakeman.
+Brakeman relies on [RubyParser](https://github.com/seattlerb/ruby_parser) for parsing Ruby code.
+RubyParser can lag behind the latest syntax changes in Ruby.

 By the way, sometimes there are actual syntax errors!
 This can happen in code which is no longer used by the application.

-Please follow [these instructions](/docs/troubleshooting/syntax_errors) to find out what went wrong.
+Please follow [these instructions](/docs/troubleshooting/parse_errors) to find out what went wrong.

 ### What is the number in parentheses (red in HTML) in the report summary?